by Paul Begala

 Begala writes "honor and integrity" Bush lied under oath about interfering with the investigation of a campaign contributor.
 (To be fair, Bush does have honor and integrity.
 Honor is merely respect and admiration.
 Integrity is simply living up to your own standards, no matter how horrific.
 Nothing ethical is guaranteed from either.
 Those committing honor murders have honor and integrity, yet horrible character.)

 Much of Is Our Children Learning? overemphasizes George W. Bush's poor speaking performances.
 Begala argues that since Bush mangles sentences when not reading from scripts, Bush is "dumb."
 Big deal.
 Many smart individuals mangle language.
 Off the cuff grammar has little to do with intelligence or presidential qualifications.
-Nerdy, verbally impaired geniuses abounds.
-Begala does not see the craftiness of Bush.
+Nerdy, verbally impaired geniuses abound.
 Begala documents a litany of clever lies, crooked practices and, worst of all, vile policies, yet Begala attributes it to stupidity, not poor character.

 Politicians play folksy for many reasons: When they do something wrong, defenders attribute it to lack of intelligence rather than rotten motives.
 They can play the victim of advisers.
 When they do popular actions, spin experts attribute them to good motives rather than tricks to gain votes.
 When they pursue unpopular actions, spin experts attribute it to failed intelligence rather than trickery.
-Many individuals believe misbehavior does not count as much if individuals plead ignorance, no matter willful.
-Bush's advisers allege that Bush is not his own "fact witness," in other words, Bush is not responsible for what Bush says.
-They plead "common sense." when they sell policies on the repetition of fatuous slogans, few excoriate them because little is expected.
+Bush's advisers allege that Bush is not his own "fact witness," in other words, they act as if Bush is not responsible for what Bush says.
+They plead "common sense." when they sell policies on the repetition of fatuous slogans.
 They can pretend they know nothing about "Oppo"or other machinations.
 They get citizens to believe the buck stops someplace else.

-George W. Bush strikes me as a friendly, intelligent man, yet lazy, ruthless, and willfully oblivious.
-It's his character.
-His character stinks worse than the rottenest Houston dumpster in July.
-A smart person might support harmful tax shifts, but a good moral thinker would not.
+George W. Bush strikes is a friendly, intelligent man, yet lazy, ruthless, overconfident, and willfully ignorant.
+The ruler of Mexico described Bush as the cockiest person he ever met.
+It's Bush's character.
+It stinks.
 Bush gave the death penalty to individuals convicted solely on single eyewitness testimony.
 He gave death to those with incompetent defense attorneys.
-He supported the execution of the mentally challenged and those with coerced confessions, not to mention those convicted based on criminal informants who lie to get a deal.
+He supported the execution of those with coerced confessions.
 Those are all character defects.

 · Paula Jones